An assessment of the inclusion of nuclear-related activities into the EU Taxonomy

 So, which nuclear-related activities are to be included in the EU Taxonomy then?
 The activities can be grouped into three categories namely

-Research, development, demonstration and deployment of advanced technologies (“Generation IV”) that minimise waste and improve safety standards;
+- Research, development, demonstration and deployment of advanced technologies (“Generation IV”) that minimize waste and improve safety standards;

 As apparent from this overview, the scope of nuclear-related activities to be included is quite broad and therefore it is understandable, that there was wide-spread debate about this decision, questioning whether it would not undermine the goals of the Green Deal, and challenge the credibility of the EU Taxonomy.
 When assessing such criticism, and when looking at the history of the drafting exercises that led to the eventual Complementary Climate Delegated Act, a number of questions come to one’s mind, which will be the focus of the remainder of this post.

-Is it really enough to accept the currently existing safety regimes as a sufficient safeguard against major nuclear accidents without analysing in more details its proper implementation and effectiveness?
+- Is it really enough to accept the currently existing safety regimes as a sufficient safeguard against major nuclear accidents without analyzing in more details its proper implementation and effectiveness?

 It is up to every individual reader of this post to answer these questions, though they will not matter as an answer was already found.
 It will, however, matter how the revised EU Taxonomy once in force will be implemented by those in charge thereof: Market players and investors.
 And in that regard, it can only be hoped that this implementation and the final investment decisions taken under the EU Taxonomy will be more in line with its original spirit and the European Green Deal, as true political support for its objectives currently seems to be too much to be expected.